 After a further sale, the business was purchased by Karen Dentry, who expanded it by offering the Guide as two separate books with interchangeable A4 leaves for updating, and hard-wearing black plastic covers.
 One book was the Eating Out Guide and the other was the Activities Guide and both books were expanded to cover more of the regional area and to include Wineries and Shops respectively.
 The Guides stayed in this format for around 6 years and reached a distribution of around 800 each in the local district.
 The books were replaced just prior to Xmas to capitalize on the influx of people into the region for the holiday period.

-The partnership and change of format has been so successful that the Information Guide is now licensed into other regions of Victoria.
+The partnership and change of format has been so successful that the Information Guide was licensed into other regions of Victoria.